Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 If your Stripe account does not use this version, you might need to use the Stripe API directly instead of the Stripe UI for certain actions explained in this documentation.

-For Marketplace to access the Stripe account, an API key is required.
-For security constraints we use a restricted API Key with minimum access: Customer:Write and Invoices:Write rights.
+For Marketplace to access the Stripe account, an API Key is required.
+For security constraints a restricted API Key with minimum access is used: Customer:Write and Invoices:Write rights.

 1. Log into Stripe.
-2. Search for API key and navigate to the link **Developers > API Keys**.
+2. Search for API Key and navigate to the link **Developers > API Keys**.
 3. Create a new restricted key:
     * Name it *Amplify Marketplace Integration*
     * Add the following permissions: Core resource: **Customers -Write-** / All billing resources: **Invoices -Write-**